Hi, Prospective CIT!

 The Camp Directors and Senior Coaches determine which CITs become Coaches based on the criteria below.

 SLCC COACH CRITERIA

-To be a Coach, you must have the basic knowledge to (1) safely spot, and (2) effectively teach, each of the following skills offered at camp: Unicycling, Tightwire, Rolling Globe, Rola Bola, Scarves, Rings, Balls, Clubs, Diabolo, Devil Sticks, Plate Spinning, Feather Balancing, and Human Pyramids--PLUS help campers create circus acts and perform their camp show.
+To be a Coach, CITs must have the basic knowledge to (1) safely spot, and (2) effectively teach, each of the following skills offered at camp: Unicycling, Tightwire, Rolling Globe, Rola Bola, Scarves, Rings, Balls, Clubs, Diabolo, Devil Sticks, Plate Spinning, Feather Balancing, and Human Pyramids--PLUS help campers create circus acts and perform their camp show.

 A Coach that is well-rounded in multiple circus skills is more valuable to SLCC than someone who specializes in one or two skills.

 (1) Safe Spotting means learning the rules for each piece of equipment and each activity at camp.
 Camper safety should be your primary concern and requires constant watchfulness.
 Safe Spotting means safe for the camper doing the activity, safe for the coach who is spotting, and safe for the other campers in the room.
 Certain tests apply to different circus equipment and must be passed before a camper can “fly solo” without a spotter.
 Notice and learn the tests for Rola Bola, Rolling Globe, Stilts, and Tightwire.

 (2) Effective Teaching means knowing the Silver Lining “cues,” or teaching words and sequences, that are used to convey ideas to people who know absolutely nothing about a skill in order to give them basic proficiency.
 One of SLCC’s goals is to help each camper gain Achievable Basic Competency in multiple circus skills.
 A Coach must also be able to help skilled campers reach higher levels of ability.